 The course is based on a total survey error perspective and discusses the major sources of survey error.
 Participants will be presented with tools for detection and adjustment of such errors.
-Analysis methods are introduced using both SPSS and R. Topics include complex sampling, nonresponse adjustment, measurement error, analysis of incomplete data and advanced use of administrative data.
+Analysis methods are introduced using R statistical software.
+Knowledge of R is beneficial but not required if you have worked with SPSS, Stata, SAS or other statistical software already.
+Topics include coverage errors, complex sampling, nonresponse adjustment, measurement error, and analysis of incomplete data.
 Special attention will be given to the analysis of complex surveys that include weighting, stratification and design effects.

 Course by tag